 Rule 214.
 Dissemination of Transaction Data

-Seed SEF shall be entitled, in its sole discretion, to use Orders, bids, offers and other information concerning Transactions, including all information and content displayed or distributed on the Platform or otherwise provided to Seed SEF (collectively, the "Transaction Data"), to develop and compile market data that Seed SEF, or a third-party service provider that Seed SEF may utilize for such purpose (including an Affiliate of Seed SEF), may disseminate to third parties (including through a market data feed) for business purposes without further consent of any Participant or other Person, and Seed SEF shall be entitled to any and all revenue derived therefrom.
+Seed SEF shall be entitled, in its sole discretion, to use Transaction Data to develop and compile market data that Seed SEF, or a third party service provider that Seed SEF may utilize for such purpose (including an Affiliate of Seed SEF), may disseminate to third parties (including through a market data feed) for business purposes without further consent of any Participant or other Person, and Seed SEF shall be entitled to any and all revenue derived therefrom.
 By its use of Seed SEF, each Participant consents to such use by Seed SEF of Transaction Data.
-Any such market data disseminated by Seed SEF, or its third-party service provider, shall be disseminated in an anonymous fashion and shall not identify the Participants who provided or entered into such Orders, bids, offers or Transactions.
+Any such market data disseminated by Seed SEF, or its third party service provider, shall be disseminated in an anonymous fashion and shall not identify the Participants who provided or entered into such Orders, bids, offers or Transactions.

-Without limiting subsection (a), each Participant acknowledges and consents to the reporting to an SDR of all Transaction Data or other data required to be so reported under Applicable Law.
+Without limiting subsection 214.1, each Participant acknowledges and consents to the reporting to an SDR of all Transaction Data or other data required to be so reported under Applicable Law.

 Rule 215.
 Use of Certain Property and Data